e-SCM at Biarritz Good Fashion on October 16 & 17, 2024

 A European report in support

-Find e-SCM Solutions at Biarritz Good Fashion, October 17!
-We will take stock of the regulatory issues and opportunities of the Digital Product Passport with our traceability consultant, Pantxika Ospital .
-As a member of the BALI Chair, we have been working within the ecosystem to advance the fashion and luxury industry in this research since its creation in 2017.
+Join e-SCM Solutions at Biarritz Good Fashion on October 17th!
+We'll be discussing the regulatory challenges and opportunities of the Digital Product Passport with our traceability consultant, Pantxika Ospital.
+As a member of the BALI Chair, we've been working within the ecosystem to advance the fashion and luxury industry's research in this area since its inception in 2017.

 CIRCULAR PRODUCT PASSPORT

-In this new cycle of work with the Bali Chair, we are seeking to extend traceability to all products, in order to generalize the collection and use of information concerning them.
-This involves identifying all players in the life cycle, beyond just supply chain data.
-Brands own the data and have the opportunity to use it to control their value chain and manage their CSR strategy (eco-modulation, DPEF, CSRD) with a view to reducing administrative burden.
-These first use cases were shared with the analysis of the chair's stakeholders during the working group meetings.
-We are interested in the different constraints depending on the types of companies and their method of sourcing (finished products, sourcing of materials and custom work, manufacturing).
-The operational impact of electronic label generation and their physical link on products must be considered.
-Generating QR Codes, URLs or unique identifiers for products involves taking into account various tools.
-A technological watch will be shared in order to identify the appropriate supports to make the Digital Product Passport a reality and share industry progress.
+In this new phase of work with the Bali Chair,we aim to extend traceability to all products, in order to generalize the collection and use of information about them.
+This implies identifying all actors in the lifecycle, beyond just supply chain data.
+Brands own the data and have the opportunity to leverage it to control their value chain and guide their CSR strategy (eco-modulation, DPEF, CSRD) with a view to reducing the administrative burden.
+These initial use cases willbeshared with the Chair's stakeholders during working group meetings.
+We willonfocusthe different constraints depending on the type of company and its sourcing (finished products, sourcing and contract manufacturing).
+The operational impact of generating electronic labels and their physical link to products must be considered.
+Generating QR codes, URLs, or unique identifiers for products involves taking into account various tools.
+Technological monitoring will be shared to identify appropriate tools for implementing the Digital Product Passport and sharing industry progress.

 DIGITALIZATION AND SUSTAINABILITY